famished-tiger/Macros4Cuke/README.md

  every tester is also Rubyist is -alas!- far from the truth.

-Macros with Cucumber is highly debated topic, so it is good to know what other people say about it:
+Macros with Cucumber is a hot topic, so it is good to know what other people say about it:
 [Support for Macros] (https://github.com/cucumber/gherkin/issues/178)
 [Substeps - macro request for the nth time] (http://grokbase.com/t/gg/cukes/133ey063b8/cucumber-substeps-macro-request-for-the-nth-time)